roccomuso/iot-433mhz/README.md

 ![Telegram settings](https://github.com/roccomuso/iot-433mhz/blob/master/other/pics/iot-433mhz-telegram-settings.PNG?raw=true "Telegram Settings")

+By default there is a 5 second notification delay (editable from <code>config.json:notificationDelay</code>).
+So you won't be flooded by alarms signals.

-The Email notification system is under construction (TODO).
+The Email notification system is under construction [#18](https://github.com/roccomuso/iot-433mhz/issues/18).

 # Android & iOS Apps